Alizzz

-Cristian Quirante Catalán, better known by his stage name Alizzz, is a Spanish record producer, songwriter, and singer from Castelldefels, Catalunya.
+Cristian Quirante Catalán (born 1984), better known by his stage name Alizzz, is a Spanish record producer, songwriter, and singer from Castelldefels, Catalunya.
 To date he has been awarded a total of 2 diamond, 35 platinum, and 6 gold certified for recordings produced in Spain and Internationally for his production work.
 In 2021 the Latin Grammy Awards nominated Alizzz for 6 awards including for Producer of the Year. and awarded him 3 Latin Grammy Awards including Latin Grammy Award for Best Pop/Rock Song, "Hong Kong" by C. Tangana, featuring Andres Calamaro, Best Alternative Song for "Nominao", by C. Tangana featuring Jorge Drexler, and the Latin Grammy Award for Best Engineered Album.

 History

 Alizzz's career started in 2012 with the release of the single "Neon Lights", released via the UK label MofoHifi.
 Following his Whoa!
 EP, for Spanish label Arkestra, at the end of 2013 he signed to Diplo's Mad Decent, through which he released the Sunshine EP, and shortly after began touring internationally.
 In 2015, he released the single "Your Love" on digital label Moving Castle, from the USA.
 In June 2018, Alizzz headlined Sónar festival's 25th anniversary edition.

 In 2020, Alizzz launched a new solo artistic project, showcasing his singing and interpretation alongside his writing and producing, to date he has released songs featuring Spanish singer Amaia (singer). and long term music partner C. Tangana.
 His debut album "Tiene que haber algo más" was released on his own label through a distribution deal with Warner Music Spain.